Borwe/wakaflame/README.md

 - Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 - Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Contributing:
+Any improvements possible or issues, anyone might see, can be posted as an issue, or if feeling into it, you can also just create a pull request, contributions are welcomed.